Sports in Atlanta

-Mercedes-Benz Stadium is the home stadium of the Atlanta Falcons.
+Mercedes-Benz Stadium is the home stadium of the Atlanta Falcons and Atlanta United.

 State Farm Arena, the home venue of the Atlanta Hawks.

 Sports in Atlanta has a rich history, including the oldest on-campus NCAA Division I football stadium, Bobby Dodd Stadium, built in 1913 by the students of Georgia Tech.
 Atlanta also played host to the second intercollegiate football game in the South, played between the A&M College of Alabama (now Auburn University) and the University of Georgia in Piedmont Park in 1892; this game is now called the Deep South's Oldest Rivalry.
 The city hosts college football's annual Chick-fil-A Peach Bowl and the Peachtree Road Race, the world's largest 10 km race.
 Atlanta was the host city for the Centennial 1996 Summer Olympics, and Downtown Atlanta's Centennial Olympic Park was built for and commemorates the games.

 Atlanta and its surrounding metropolitan area are home to professional franchises for five major team sports: the Atlanta Braves of Major League Baseball, the Atlanta Hawks of the National Basketball Association, the Atlanta Falcons of the National Football League, the Atlanta Dream of the Women's National Basketball Association, and Atlanta United FC of Major League Soccer.
 Atlanta also has top-level teams in the Georgia Swarm of the National Lacrosse League, Atlanta Rhinos in the North American Rugby League, Rugby ATL of Major League Rugby, and most recently the Atlanta Vibe of the Pro Volleyball Federation.